pluralsight/guides/draft/big-data/how-to-predict-if-you-ll-be-able-to-get-a-bank-loan-using-red-sqirl/article.md

 3. Double-click the Pig Join and call it “model_outp”.
 4. The first configuration page for the Pig Join action will show you a list of the tables aliases, just click next.
 5. On the following page, just add 3 new lines by clicking “+”:
 ![description](https://raw.githubusercontent.com/pluralsight/guides/master/images/ddafc7da-3123-4c4e-8de9-d007ef8603d4.jpg)

--Operation Field Name Type
-spark_dt.label Label
-STRING
-spark_dt.score
-Predicted
-CATEGORY
-prediction.Cost
-Classified
-CATEGORY
-CASE WHEN (spark_dt.score == '1' AND prediction.Cost == '1') THEN 'TP' WHEN (spark_dt.score == '2' AND prediction.Cost == '2') THEN 'FP'       WHEN (spark_dt.score == '1' AND prediction.Cost == '2') THEN 'FN'     WHEN (spark_dt.score == '2' AND prediction.Cost == '1') THEN 'TN' END
-prep_matrix
-CATEGORY
-“Classified” is the field with the class label already given in the german credit dataset and “Predicted” is our new predicted class from the decision tree model we will run.
+6. “Classified” is the field with the class label already given in the german credit dataset and “Predicted” is our new predicted class from the decision tree model we will run.
-Click OK and Click next.
+7. Click OK and Click next.
-The next page has two interactions that specify the join type and the fields to join on.
-We will use the default join type which is “Join”.
-In the “Join Field” column, open editor by clicking the pen and choosing “prediction.CustId” for the prediction table and  “spark_dt.label” for the spark_dt table specified in Relation.
+8. The next page has two interactions that specify the join type and the fields to join on.
+9. We will use the default join type which is “Join”.
+10. In the “Join Field” column, open editor by clicking the pen and choosing “prediction.
+CustId” for the prediction table and  “sparkdt.label” for the spark_dt table specified in Relation.
 This condition will join these two tables together.
-Click next , next and OK
+11. Click next , next and OK

 The final step will be calculations on the model accuracy, precision and recall.